What is At the Table Colorado?

 How it works:

 Volunteers throughout each neighborhood/community/region will Host conversations with 8 to 10 individuals over a meal or coffee.
-Groups can Host several Tables simultaneously or one at a time throughout the day.
+Groups can Host several Tables simultaneously or one at a time.
 Anyone can Host a Table and choose a topic for discussion, really, anyone!

 Everyone and anyone — neighborhood associations, senior citizens, libraries, businesses, students, civic groups, schools, houses of worship, refugees, young professionals, the homeless population and nonprofits; everyone is welcome…literally, everyone!